• Book, flowers and coffee

 - Keep your study space tidy to reduce mental clutter

-The student guidance counsellors at ITU can answer many of the questions and doubts you may have and talk to you about what is troubling you.
+The counselors from the Study and Career Guidance at ITU can answer many of the questions and doubts you may have and talk to you about what is troubling you.